Saturday Night Live season 21: Cast

 Before the start of the season, most of the cast had left or been fired from the show.
 NBC West Coast President Don Ohlmeyer said, "If you look at the past several seasons, we haven't had breakout performers like Dana Carvey or Billy Crystal.
 In the writing, we haven't had many of the great characters that people have enjoyed seeing in sketches in the past.
 The cast had gotten too large and, frankly, some of them seemed to regard Saturday Night Live as what they did between theatrical films.
 The energy was off.
 Sometimes people seemed to be reading cue cards rather than doing a live show."

-Only five cast members returned from the previous season: Norm Macdonald, Mark McKinney, Tim Meadows, Molly Shannon, and David Spade.
-Although Spade returned to the show, he had a diminished role, very rarely appearing in sketches except for Spade in America, a Weekend Update segment hosted by Spade that debuted at the start of the season and was featured in all but five episodes.
+Four cast members originally returned from the previous season (Norm Macdonald, Mark McKinney, Molly Shannon and David Spade), though the number rose to five as Tim Meadows was asked to return despite being let go, as producers were unable to hire a new cast member of color.
+Spade’s return to the show had him in a diminished role, very rarely appearing in sketches except for Spade in America, a segment hosted by Spade that debuted at the start of the season and was featured in all but five episodes.
 Shannon was upgraded to repertory status for this season.

 Lenny Pickett also took over for G. E. Smith as leader of the Saturday Night Live Band.

 Aside from Macdonald, McKinney, Meadows, Shannon, and Spade, the rest of the cast hired prior to the start of the season was entirely new.
 These included stand-up comedians Jim Breuer and Darrell Hammond; Groundlings alumni Will Ferrell and Cheri Oteri; and Chicago-based comedians David Koechner and Nancy Walls.
 Breuer, Hammond, Ferrell, Oteri, Koechner, and Walls were all promoted to repertory status upon being hired.

 Ferrell and Oteri's fellow Groundling Chris Kattan, along with newly hired staff writer Colin Quinn, also joined as featured players for the final six episodes of the season.
 In April, Quinn's fellow SNL writer Fred Wolf was hired to join the cast as a featured player for the last four episodes.
 Kattan was credited for all six of the final episodes, while Quinn was credited for four, and Wolf was credited for three episodes.
 Newer cast members were restricted from filming movies during the season.

 This would be the final season for longtime cast member Spade, who had been on the show since 1990, a total of six seasons.
 Spade had agreed to stay only a year so he could be a bridge between the old and new casts.
-Newcomers Koechner and Walls were also let go after this season.
+Newcomers Walls and Keochner (the latter at the insistence of Ohlmeyer) were also let go after this season.
 McKinney was also on the chopping block, but was ultimately retained for the next season.